ashu1709/Scalable-Notification-System/Scalable Notification System/ROADMAP.md

-# 🚀 Project Roadmap
+🚀 Project Roadmap

-## Features in Progress
+✅ Completed Features
-- [x] Webhook endpoint with topic routing
+Implemented webhook endpoint with support for topic-based routing

-- [x] Mocked Slack and Email integration
+Integrated mocked versions of Slack and Email notification channels

-- [x] Dockerized service
-- [x] Config via .env
+Containerized the entire application using Docker

+Enabled environment-based configuration using .env variables

-## Future Enhancements
+🔜 Upcoming Enhancements
-- [ ] Real Slack API integration
+Integrate with the actual Slack API for real-time messaging

-- [ ] Real email sending via SMTP or service
+Enable real email delivery using SMTP or an external email service

-- [ ] Admin web panel to list received notifications (FastAPI + Jinja2)
+Build an admin interface to display incoming notifications (FastAPI + Jinja2)

-- [ ] Deploy to Google Cloud Run / Azure App Service
+Deploy the application to cloud platforms such as Google Cloud Run or Azure App Service
-- [ ] GitHub Actions CI/CD with Docker push

-_Last updated: 2025-04-16_
+Set up CI/CD pipeline with GitHub Actions, including automated Docker image builds and pushes